OpenBioSim/ghostly/README.md

 The format can be specified using the the `--output-format` option.
 If you require input for a free-energy perturbation simulation, e.g. a hybrid GROMACS toplogy file, the you can use the stream file with [BioSimSpace](https://biosimspace.openbiosim.org) to generate the required input files.

+> [!NOTE]
+> When a stream file is used as input, the `--mapping` option is ignored.

+>[!NOTE]
-Note that when a stream file is used as input, then the ouput will always be a stream file, regardless of the `--output-format` option.
+> When a stream file is used as inpput the output will always be a stream file,
+> regardless of the `--output-format` option.

 Please run `ghostly --help` for more details of other configuration options.